analyticalworkflows/TeachingMaterials/README.md

 ## Schedule
 _Click on each topic to see each day's to-do's (incl. before-class required reading and set-up)._

-**UNDER REVISION FOR FALL 2022 - SOME INFORMATINO BELOW MAY NOT YET BE UP TO DATE**
+**UNDER REVISION FOR FALL 2022 - SOME INFORMATION BELOW MAY NOT YET BE UP TO DATE**

 | Wk |  Day | Date | Topic | Notes including Mark or Ben's absence |
 |:-:|:-----:|:------|:------|:--------------------|